 Zero Trust Architecture (ZTA) is a security blueprint designed with the realities of today’s cyber threat landscape in mind.
-It’s based on the premise that attackers are already present, and at any point anything can be compromised – and in turn suggests organizations adhere to several key tenets to maximize cyber resilience.
+It’s based on the premise that attackers are already present, and at any point anything can be compromised – and in turn suggests organizations adhere to these key tenets of Zero Trust Architecture to maximize cyber resilience.

 Broadly speaking, we can classify these ZTA tenets under three security domains.
-Using the NIST SP 800-207 document as a reference point, we’ll examine how each tenet fits into these domains, as well as why each tenet plays a vital role in strong Zero Trust Architecture
+Using the NIST SP 800-207 document as a reference point, we’ll examine how these seven tenets of zero trust architecture fit into these domains, as well as why each tenet plays a vital role in ensuring robust Zero Trust security.

 ZTA Domain 1: Granting Access

 On what basis do we grant access?
 How do we determine and verify the identity of an accessor, the integrity of an accessor, and the state of an accessor?
 The three tenets in this category seek to address these critical questions; if these tenets are not properly implemented, unauthorized or compromised users or devices may get access when they should not.

 NIST – “All resource authentication and authorization are dynamic and strictly enforced before access is allowed.”

 Broadly, this implies nothing is inherently trusted and everything trying to obtain access is properly authenticated with strong authentication (MFA, X.509, etc.), and even re-authenticated as needed.

 NIST – “The enterprise monitors and measures the integrity and security posture of all owned and associated assets.”

 Since we assume at any point anything can be compromised, integrity is continuously evaluated for vulnerabilities, patch level, and other possible corruptions which may compromise asset integrity.